SJLennon/IBM-i-RPG-Free-CLP-Code/Service_Pgms/README.md

   JobLogMsg in SRV_MSG is more useful.
 Really should be part of SRV_MSG.

   * SHOW_T   RPG program to test & exercise SHOW.

+## STATEVAL

+  A service program to validate a 2-character USA state code.

+  This demonstrates several techniques:

+  - Using a variable sized array.

+  - Loading the array with SQL on the first call.

+  - In the first and subsequent calls using the array for the lookup.

+  - Use of static variables

+  - Passing an optional parameter.

+### Couple or caveats:

+  - Any program that call this service *must not* be in the default activation group, otherwise the arrary will be loaded every call.
+So code `ctl-opt DftActGrp(*NO) ActGrp(...)`.

+  - %LOOKUP does a binary search, so the data loaded must be in sorted--note that I have an ORDER BY on the SQL select.
+In practical terms, a binary search of this size of table might be less efficent than just plain old LOOKUP.
+Theory says it is a tradeoff until you get to 100 or more items in the table.

+  - You can find SQL to create/load the STATES table in the *5250 Subfile* folder.

+#### STATEV_T
+A program to test STATEVAL.
+Note the 'ActGrp(*new)'.